atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Response_Playbooks/RP_0001_phishing_email.md

 The Lessons Learned phase evaluates the team's performance through each step.
 The goal of the phase is to discover how to improve the incident response process.
-Basically, you need to answer some basic questions, using the incident report:
+You need to answer some basic questions, using developed incident report:

 - What happened?
 - What did we do well?
 - What could we have done better?
 - What will we do differently next time?

-Keep in mind that the incident report is the key.
+The incident report is the key to improvements.
-For example, if Time To Respond is too long, it was caused by some problem.
-The only way to solve it is to bring it up and start working on it.